 When the ends of the insert are not blunt, a polishing or filling reaction is required.
 Examples of ends that need polishing or filling include inserts generated by shearing or sonication, or by Taq polymerase, which preferentially leaves a single adenosine overhang at the 3’ ends; inserts produced by restriction digests; and some inserts produced by annealing multiple oligonucleotides to create longer products.
 A number of DNA polymerases will remove DNA overhangs and/or can be used to fill in missing bases if there is a 3’ hydroxyl available for priming.
 Polymerases for such reactions include T4 DNA polymerase, PFU, and the Klenow Fragment of DNA polymerase I. There are many options and kits available so check with the manufacturers to determine which one works best for your application.

 As with other cloning methods, shorter inserts will usually ligate more efficiently than longer ones.
-Manufacturers typically include size recommendations for plasmid inserts in the plasmid documentation as a useful guide in planning your cloning experiment.
+Manufacturers typically include size recommendations for plasmid inserts in the plasmid documentation as a useful guide when planning your cloning experiment.

-Finally, unlike cohesive-end cloning, blunt-end cloning does not automatically recreate a restriction site following ligation of the insert unless bases are added to the insert sequence to complete the missing site (Figure 1).
+Finally, unlike cohesive end cloning, blunt-end cloning does not automatically recreate a restriction site following ligation of the insert unless bases are added to the insert sequence to complete the missing site (Figure 1).

-In blunt-end ligations, the association of 5’ phosphate groups and 3’ hydroxyl groups is more transient than in cohesive-end ligations.
+In blunt-end ligations, the association of 5’ phosphate groups and 3’ hydroxyl groups is more transient than in cohesive end ligations.
 Because they lack the hydrogen bond stabilization of cohesive ends, blunt-end ligations are more sensitive to reaction conditions, especially to the concentrations of the reaction components.

 The likelihood of an insert associating with a linearized plasmid is increased by having a high concentration of available insert blunt ends.
 However, the intramolecular circularization of the plasmid, after one end of the insert has been joined, works best at lower concentrations.
 Insert concentrations that are too high, or overall DNA concentrations that are too high, can result in plasmids with multiple inserts, or concatemers.
-Although it is not always necessary, some researchers perform a short 1hr incubation with high concentrations of insert and ligase, then dilute the reaction 20X with ligase buffer and allow the ligation to proceed for 4 more hours in order to facilitate the second step in the ligation reaction .
+Although it is not always necessary, some researchers perform a short 1 hour incubation with high concentrations of insert and ligase, then dilute the reaction 20X with ligase buffer and allow the ligation to proceed for 4 more hours to facilitate the second step in the ligation reaction .

 1-unit T4 ligase/20 μL reaction, a blunt reaction may use up to 3 units/20 μL reaction.
 Commercially available T4 ligases typically state whether they are optimized for blunt-end ligations or not.
 Follow the manufacturer’s guidelines to determine which ligase is appropriate for your cloning experiment and what concentration to use.
 Note that Taq ligase as well as several other ligases do not ligate blunt ends.

-An alternative blunt-end method.
+An alternative blunt-end method

 As was mentioned, unless the insert is designed with the necessary bases to recreate the restriction site, the blunt restriction site used to linearize the vector is not normally recreated by the ligation of the insert (Figure 1).
 This allows for an alternative, less common, blunt-end cloning method that does not require the vector to be dephosphorylated.
 Instead, it relies on competing digestion and ligation reactions to decrease empty vector background.

-In this method, the circularized plasmid and insert are placed in a reaction mixture containing the blunt-end−producing restriction enzyme, as well as the T4 ligase.
-The circular plasmid is cut and the insert ligated in a single tube reaction.
+In this blunt-end cloning method, the circularized plasmid and insert are placed in a reaction mixture containing the blunt end producing restriction enzyme, as well as the T4 ligase.
+The circular plasmid is cut, and the insert ligated in a single tube reaction.
 Empty plasmid that is produced by T4 ligation is subsequently re-cut by the restriction enzyme.
 As long as the insert is not designed to produce that specific restriction site, all circularized plasmids should contain the desired insert.